cdo9/laravel-localized-routes/README.md

 The following Blade snippet will add a link to the current page in every alternative locale.

-It will only run if the current route is localized or a fallback route.
+It will opty run if the current route is localized or a fallback route.

 ```blade
 @if (Route::isLocalized() || Route::isFallback())